Models

 1. Select Diagram Style

-Each diagram could be drawn in a standardized notation with all elements perfectly aligned, but it could also be drawn as a group of ad-hoc boxes and lines captured on a paper tissue.
-There are situations when a formal diagram provides the biggest value, but very often, a simple whiteboard sketch will do the job with minimal effort.
-The author must always understand the purpose and the audience of the diagram and must evaluate the appropriate style accordingly.
+A diagram can be drawn using a standardized notation with all elements perfectly aligned, but it can also be drawn as a collection of ad hoc boxes and lines sketched on a paper napkin.
+There are situations where a formal diagram provides the greatest value, but very often, a simple whiteboard sketch will do the job with minimal effort.
+The author must always understand the purpose and audience of the diagram and evaluate the appropriate style accordingly.

-Modelling standards are nice, but more important is to use notation that your audience actually understands.
+Modeling standards are nice, but what matters more is using notation that your audience actually understands.

 — Scott W. Ambler